 Whole life coverage is significantly more expensive than term life insurance because it lasts for your lifetime.
-In addition to a death benefit, whole life policies also can accumulate cash value.
-With Nationwide’s policies, your account receives a guaranteed, fixed-rate of interest on the cash value.
+In addition to a death benefit, whole life policies can also accumulate cash value.
+With Nationwide’s policies, cash value growth is guaranteed.

 Like whole life coverage, universal life insurance is permanent.
 Both types of coverage have a death benefit and cash value, but universal coverage is more flexible.
 You can reduce or increase your death benefit, and you can use your cash value to pay your premiums if you’ve accrued enough money in the policy.

-- Indexed Universal Life Accumulator: For those that want to maximize their policy’s income potential, this plan aims to provide a higher rate of growth for your cash value.
+- Indexed Universal Life Accumulator II 2020: For those who want to maximize their policy’s income potential, this plan aims to provide a higher rate of growth for your cash value.